khaors/geocompr/main.md

 #> Op. pars: C=0.458; sigma=0.023
 #> auc.test.mean=0.823
 # here one can observe that the AUROC of the tuning test data is usually higher
-# than for the model in the outer fold
+# than for the model in the performance estimation level
 result$measures.test[1, ]
 #>   iter   auc
 #> 1    1 0.799